kiwi0fruit/jats-semi-supervised-pytorch/README.md

 * [semi-supervised-pytorch](https://github.com/wohlert/semi-supervised-pytorch)

-First models (outdated)
+First models (previous version)
 ----------------------------------------------

-*Repo with code for this version ia available [here](https://github.com/kiwi0fruit/jats-semi-supervised-pytorch/tree/0.1).*
+*Repo with code for this version is available [here](https://github.com/kiwi0fruit/jats-semi-supervised-pytorch/tree/0.1).*

 This repo contains code that is my playground for applying VAE family models to [JATS](https://github.com/kiwi0fruit/jats) SOLTI-160 database by Andrew Khizhnyak based on survey by Victor Talanov.